dlbrush/fantasy-bball-assistant/README.md

 **JavaScript non-HTTP tests**

-This repo uses Jasmine unit tests to test as many JS functions as possible.
+This repo uses the Jasmine framework to test as many JS functions as possible.

-Unit tests for all of the functions that are not dependent on HTTP requests live in the following files in the static directory:
+Unit tests for all of the functions that are not dependent on HTTP requests live in the following files in the static/js directory:

 | Function file | Test file |
 | ----------- | ----------- |